KMCI-TV: Subchannels

-KMCI-TV shut down its analog signal, over UHF channel 38, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal moved from its pre-transition UHF channel 36 to channel 41 (the former analog-era assignment and current virtual channel of sister station KSHB-TV) for post-transition operations.
-As part of the FCC's repack, KMCI-TV moved to channel 25 on February 11, 2019.
+The tower constructed in 2003 was designed to provide digital service for KMCI-TV and KSHB-TV.
+KMCI-TV shut down its analog signal, over UHF channel 38, on the official digital television transition date of June 12, 2009.
+The station's digital signal moved from its pre-transition UHF channel 36 to channel 41 for post-transition operations.
+As part of the FCC's repack, KMCI-TV moved to channel 25 in 2019.